derekp7/snebu/readme.md

 1) On the backup server, follow steps 1 thru 4 from above (Set up a `snebu` user, install the software, create the config file, and set up the backup target directories for the vault and backup catalog locations).
 Then follow step 5, create a snebu-client.conf file in /etc, on the client system.

-2) On the backup server `jupiter`, create a user for the client, `zeus`
+2) On the backup server `jupiter`, create a user for the client, `zeus`, adding it to the snebu user group.
-For greater security, we will only allow clients specific access to the server, by creating a dedicated account for each client host.
+For security purposes, we will only allow clients specific access to the server, by creating a dedicated account for each client host.

-        useradd zeus
+        useradd zeus -G snebu

 3) Now add permissions this user in `snebu`